akamai/terraform-provider-akamai/docs/resources/dns_record.md

 ## Argument reference [argument-reference]

-This resource supports these arguments:
+This resource supports these arguments for all record types:

 * `name` - (Required) The DNS record name.
 This is the node this DNS record is associated with.
 Also known as an owner name.
 * `zone` - (Required) The domain zone, including any nested subdomains.